2.5 GenAI Prompting

 Summarize the text delimited by triple quotes in about 50 words. “””insert text here”””

-While delimiters are helpful, some genAI models such as ChatGPT and Copilot/Bing Chat tend to distinguish the instructions from example or reference text when the prompt clearly indicates what follows.
+While delimiters are helpful, some genAI models such as ChatGPT and Copilot/Bing Chat tend to distinguish the instructions from example or reference text when the prompt clearly indicates what follows or what has been uploaded as reference text.
+Additionally, usage reveals that uploading the reference text prior to the prompt leads to better performance.
 As such, delimiters are not always necessary.
 If this approach does not seem to work so well, then try using delimiters.
 It’s all about experimentation.

 Prompting for Tables and Graphs

-Analyzing content: GenAI can be used to analyze charts, graphs, and tables in the same manner that it can for images.
-You would begin by uploading the data set that you want analyzed, then create a prompt that directs the model on exactly what type of information you want it to extract from the charts, graphs, or tables.
+Analyzing content: GenAI can be used to analyze charts, graphs, and tables in a similar way that it can for images and text.
+You would begin by uploading the visual aid that you want analyzed, then create a prompt that directs the model on exactly what type of information you want it to extract from the charts, graphs, or tables.
+In addition, you can upload a data set of any size using Advanced Data Analysis (formerly Code Interpreter–see below) and direct the tool to analyze or extract data according to specific instructions.
 Again, the more precise your prompt, the more useful the output will be.

 Creating tables: First, think through the data and table elements that you would like the application to include in the table, then create a specific prompt telling the genAI application exactly how you want that data to appear in your table.
 Here is an example using the following prompt: